cblanken/ctf-writeups/docs/picoCTF_2022/Forensics/OperationOrchid.md

 2 directories, 12 files
 ```

-Okay, doesn't look like there is much there.
+Okay, doesn't look like there is much here.
 This just seems to be the boot partition.
 We can check out the `extlinux.conf`
 ```console
 $ cat extlinux.conf